www.boardintelligence.com How to write a great Business case webbanner

 Assign roles and define who will act, when, and with what resources.
 Concrete action steps show leaders exactly what they're agreeing to when they approve your proposal.
 Clear implementation details prevent confusion later and demonstrate you've thought through the practical challenges of execution.

-Communicating the impact of delays or rejection
+How do you communicate the impact of delays or rejection?

 Explain the risks of inaction, whether financial, operational, or reputational.
 This not only gives greater context but stresses the urgency of your request.
 When leaders see the cost of delay, they are more likely to approve.